Defacto Visa Tips – Avoid A Defacto Visa Refusal

-If material is obviously missing, explain why and be truthful and frank with them.
+If a material is obviously missing, explain why and be truthful and frank with them.

 Immigration officers tend to be smart, experienced and methodical.
 They’ll smell a rat a mile away, and you can count on them checking things thoroughly if things don’t quite to stack up for them.

 Don’t try to fudge things or skim over gaps!
 You’ll waste a lot of time and money.
 Defacto visa application filing fees are now around $7000.
 You will suffer stress, delay and legal consequences if your visa is refused.
 So, address these gaps in your application head on.
 There are legitimate reasons why certain material could be scant or missing altogether.